Table of Contents

 Though trauma to the spinal cord can cause immediate harm, spinal cord injuries can take time to propagate.
 Bleeding and swelling, for example, can cut off the spinal cord’s oxygen supply, resulting in tissue death.
 A bone fragment or debris from a penetrating injury may often bruise or break the spinal cord days, weeks, or even months later.

 As a result, victims should be careful when making a lawsuit considering their overwhelming fear and uncertainty about what to do next.
 Before calculating the worth of your injury, you need to know how they are affecting you.
 Consider whether you can function and live comfortably, as well as whether you need regular physical therapy.

 Always call 911 and seek medical attention after a major car crash.
 If you suspect a spinal cord injury, it’s even more important to seek medical help right away.

 If you have any of the following signs, see your doctor or go to the emergency room:

-Should you notice that you have any of these symptoms, it is likely that you have a spinal cord injury case.
-Along with the medical expenses that come along with the injury claim, there are a number of other claims that you could potentially receive.
+Should you notice that you have any of these symptoms, you likely have a spinal cord injury case.
+Along with the medical expenses that come along with the injury claim, there are several other claims that you could potentially receive.
 We can provide you with a spinal cord injury attorney to handle the case and get you the best possible outcome.

 A spinal cord injury case can become a little complicated due to the number of factors involved; however, the attorneys at our firm are more than capable of assisting you in having a successful claim and getting you more enjoyment of life.